 A dawg bolt is usually made of metal, such as aluminum or steel.
-But the type of metal can vary depending on the manufacturer and model of the chainsaw.
+However, the type of metal can vary depending on the manufacturer and model of the chainsaw.
 Many dawg bolts come with protective nickel or chrome coating to prevent rust and corrosion, while some may have anti-vibration systems or replaceable tips.

 How to troubleshoot dawg bolt threads on a chainsaw?

-Troubleshooting dawg bolt threads include using a brush or cloth to clean the dirt or debris from the threads and applying lubrication.
+Troubleshooting dawg bolt threads includes using a brush or cloth to clean the dirt or debris from the threads and applying lubrication.
 It also involves inspecting the threads for any signs of wear and tear and replacing them if damaged.